uiohjo/B.I.A.B/README.md

-# T.H.B.B
+# B.I.A.B
-The Holy Browser in a Browser original
+Browser in a browser, built off of the most recent version of Pixelatedash's T.H.B.B.